flucoma/flucoma-docs/doc/BufTransients.rst

 :control numFrames:

-   How many frames of ``source`` should be process.
+   How many frames of ``source`` should be processed.
 The default of -1 indicates to process through the end of the buffer.

 :control startChan: